 - View Menu – enter a web address for your menu.

 - Shows in: Banner

 The website builder defaults this to the business name on your GMB listing business name.
 You can change this to an attention grabbing headline.
-And I recommend you do, as Google also automatically put your business name (from your GMB info) in the upper left hand corner of the published page.
+I recommend you do, as Google also automatically adds your business name in the upper left hand corner of the published page.

 The website builder defaults this to your business category (from your GMB info) and is standard text formatting.

 - Maximum Length: 40 characters

 This displays below the banner image on the page and is an intro to your full description.